verlok/vanilla-lazyload/README.md

 ## Browser support

-Version 4 of LazyLoad supports from **Internet Explorer 10** up and it should be OK, see [browser stats for november / december 2016 for desktop computers](http://gs.statcounter.com/browser-version-partially-combined-market-share/desktop/worldwide/#monthly-201611-201612-bar).
+Version 7.2.0+ of LazyLoad introduced support from **Internet Explorer 11** up and it's OK, if you check the [desktop browsers stats for the 1st quarter of 2017](http://gs.statcounter.com/browser-version-partially-combined-market-share/desktop/worldwide/#monthly-201701-201703-bar).

-If you're not comfortable with leaving IE < 10 behind, just use a 3.x release of LazyLoad.
-Pick one from the [releases page](https://github.com/verlok/lazyload/releases).
+If you don't feel comfortable with leaving legacy IE versions behind, just use [version 3.0.0](https://github.com/verlok/lazyload/releases/tag/v3.0.0) which supports back to IE 8.

 ## Install